1965Eric/HarvardX-PH125.7x-Data-Science-Linear-Regression/README.md

 2. Why does the regression line simplify to a line with intercept zero and slope when we standardize our x and y variables?
 Try the simplification on your own first!

 A. When we standardize variables, both x and y will have a mean of one and a standard deviation of zero.
-When you substitute this into the formula for the regression line, the terms cancel out until we have the following equation:  $$y_i=px_i$$.
+When you substitute this into the formula for the regression line, the terms cancel out until we have the following equation:  $y_i=px_i$.

 B. When we standardize variables, both x and y will have a mean of zero and a standard deviation of one.
-When you substitute this into the formula for the regression line, the terms cancel out until we have the following equation: $\ y_i = px_i$.
+When you substitute this into the formula for the regression line, the terms cancel out until we have the following equation: $y_i = px_i$.

 C. When we standardize variables, both x and y will have a mean of zero and a standard deviation of one.
 When you substitute this into the formula for the regression line, the terms cancel out until we have the following equation:  yi=pxi